asony03/Git-Bot/documents/process.md

 # Practices:

-**- Development strategy:** Every feature should be developed and committed to a separate feature branch.
+**Development strategy:** Every feature should be developed and committed to a separate feature branch.
 The PRs should be approved by atleast 2 team members before merging the feature branch to master.

 **Scurm masters rotation strategy:** 2 team members were acting as scrum masters per sprint on a rotational basis